sigedu-org/website/_pages/bea/bea20/participation.md

 ### For Authors and Presenters

-In accordance with ACL policy, at least one author of each accepted paper must register under the “Registering Paper” category—either for the workshop or the full conference.
+In accordance with ACL policy, at least one author of each accepted paper must register by the early registration deadline.

-- If you are presenting the paper, you are required to select this category.
+- If you are presenting the paper, you are required to select the “Registering Paper” category.
-- Co-authors who are attending but not presenting do not need to register under it; one registration per paper is sufficient.
+- Co-authors who are attending but not presenting do not need to select this category; one registration per paper is sufficient.
 - Presenters of shared task papers are exempt from selecting the “Registering Paper” category.

 ## Volunteering

 The BEA workshop does not offer any volunteer opportunities.
 However, the ACL conference provides student volunteering opportunities for eligible applicants.
 Successful candidates receive a registration fee waiver.
-Details and application instructions are available here.
+Details and application instructions are available [here](https://2025.aclweb.org/calls/volunteers/).
 The application deadline is **June 6th, 2025**.

 ## Visa